onsa/sort-import/README.md

 In order to format sorted imports properly, a `tslint.json` file at the project root is parsed for the `indent` rule.
 In case of `space` indentation, the default length is 2.
 This can be overridden by a third value in the rule array as described by [TSLint](https://palantir.github.io/tslint/rules/indent/).

+If `tslint.json` enforces the type of quotation marks, they are fixed during the sorting process.

 ## Run

 - Run `npm run sort-import [path/to/target]` from the application root.